wf5w/winlink/README.md

 * you need yad: $ sudo apt install yad
 * you need pat winlink installed, using 73Linux by KM4ACK is a great way to do that.

+### configuration

+You must edit the file, and replace NOCALL with your own callsign.
+That's it.